Permanent Daylight Saving Time: What It Would Really Mean for Mallorca

 The central question: More light in the evening — at what cost in the morning?

 On the Passeig you can clearly see it: when the sun sets later, tables stay full for longer.
 For many restaurateurs on Mallorca this is not a luxury but a matter of survival.
-The Balearic Islands have understood this and are pushing for permanent daylight saving time.
+The Balearic Islands have understood this and are pushing for permanent summer time.
 Yet the question remains: how much is a longer summer evening worth if, in return, winter mornings become darker?

 Why local sentiment favors summer time